-Do not simply check the weather of your departure airport before take-off.
+Do not just monitor the weather of your departure airport before takeoff.

-Use online weather services to actually find out the weather en route and your destination airport.
+Use online weather services to find out the weather en route and your destination airport.

 Learning about the weather at your alternative airport is crucial too.

-You do not want to choose an alternative airport if it has bad weather.
+You do not want to choose an alternative airport if it has terrible weather.

 Having a glance at the online weather report of the destination airport will not take not more than five minutes.

 Five minutes can save you a lot of hassle.

 From my experience, I can say that without studying the weather condition en route can be a waste of time and your money too.